conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 ![](/assets/images/u2f/leds.jpg)

-This process would take about 10 seconds.
+This process takes about 10 seconds per token.
 Because I had three set ups, I could get up to three working at the same time.
 It would have been quicker with 4 or 5, but eventually I wouldn't be able to plug them in fast enough to get more then 5 programming at the same time.